DeanRoddey/CIDLib/ReadMe.md

 - More internet telephony stuff, there's already some early RTP/RTPC work and a skeleton SIP facility ready for when RTP/RTPC are done
 - Custom public cryptography system instead of wrapping system libraries
 - Same for UPnP.
 I've already taken over some of the UPnP functionality.
+- Possibly an open ended Web Server framework.
+CQC has a dedicated Web Server, but CIDLib would be an obvious platform to build such complex back end services on for general purpose use.

 But of course almost anything would be possible and interesting.